Eulalie Papavoine

-Eulalie Papavoine (born 11 November 1846 in Auxerre and died 24 May 1875 in Châlons-en-Champagne).
-She was a Parisian seamstress.
+Eulalie Papavoine (11 November 1846 – 24 May 1875) was a Parisian seamstress.
 She participated in the Paris Commune as an ambulance nurse.

 Biography

 Paris Commune

 Eulalie Papavoine was unmarried and lived with Rémy Ernest Balthazar, a journeyman engraver, who was a corporal in the 135th battalion of the National Guard.
 She had a child with him.
 During the Paris Commune, she followed him as an ambulance nurse to battles at Neuilly, Issy, Vanves, and Levallois.

 Arrest and trial

 Arrested after Bloody Week, Papavoine was imprisoned at Satory, identified as a probable ringleader alongside Louise Michel and Victorine Gorget, then taken with about forty other women to the Chantiers prison at Versailles.
 Eventually she was taken to a detention centre with very difficult conditions.

 The trial of the "pétroleuses" began on 3 September 1871.
 Papavoine was accused, alongside Léontine Suétens, of having stolen three handkerchiefs from a house on the Rue de Solférino.
 A first aid centre had been set up in the house, to treat those injured in an explosion on Avenue Rapp.
 Papavoine rescued the wounded, gave them first aid at Solférino, and then took them to the Hôpital de la Charité.